MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 ---
 title: Use Azure OpenAI text summarization with Azure AI Video Indexer
-description: In this article, you'll learn how to use Azure OpenAI text summarization with Azure AI Video Indexer. ms.topic: how-to ms.date: 04/27/2024 ms.author: inhenkel
+description: This article shows you how to use Azure OpenAI text summarization with Azure AI Video Indexer. ms.topic: how-to ms.date: 04/27/2024 ms.author: inhenkel